ceo1st/HunyuanOCR/inference/nightly/hyocr_dflash/README.md

 ## 📜 License

-HunyuanOCR-1.5 (including the DFlash draft) is released under the same license as HunyuanOCR 1.0 — the **Tencent Hunyuan Community License Agreement**.
+HunyuanOCR-1.5 (including the DFlash draft) is released under the same license as HunyuanOCR-1.0 — the **Tencent Hunyuan Community License Agreement**.